gavin-britto/gavin-britto/README.md

-- 👋 Hi, I’m @gavin-britto
+- 👋 Hi, I’m @gpbritto
 - 👀 I’m interested in parametric modeling and blockchain
 - 🌱 I’m currently learning python, grasshopper and smart contracts
 - 💞️ I’m looking to collaborate on the above